TomMalkin/AutoDocument/docs/templating.md

 When rendering the Outcomes, AutoDocument will perform field substitution using the "curly brace" syntax: `{{ }}`.
 You don't need to add any special "field" objects or anything else into your Word Document Templates.

+Simple add `{{ field }}` anywhere at it will be replaced by the value of that field when running the Workflow.

 There are also a slew of other useful templating tools available, such as the curly brace + percent syntax, which denotes adding logic to the template.
 For example:

 ```html